yashpatel5400/CurveTorch/README.md

 #### Target Audience

-The primary audience for hands-on use of CurveTorch are researchers and sophisticated practitioners in Bayesian Optimization and AI.
+The primary audience for hands-on use of CurveTorch are researchers and sophisticated practitioners in Optimization and AI.
-We recommend using CurveTorch as a low-level API for implementing new algorithms for [Ax](https://ax.dev).
-Ax has been designed to be an easy-to-use platform for end-users, which at the same time is flexible enough for Bayesian Optimization researchers to plug into for handling of feature transformations, (meta-)data management, storage, etc.
+We recommend using CurveTorch as a low-level API for optimization researchers to plug into research on Stochastic Optimization with Curvature-Aware Gradient Filtering and related works.
-We recommend that end-users who are not actively doing research on Bayesian Optimization simply use Ax.

 ## Installation